zombieboyoo/temp/README.md

 # temp

-This is a temporary repository for testing for dumping raw data.
+This is a temporary repository for testing or dumping raw data.